Do you know the extent of what an EAP can do for your employees – and, ultimately, your business?

 As a business leader, you’re probably aware that an employee assistance program (EAP) helps employees with personal problems.
 They typically offer support to employees dealing with issues ranging from marriage and family challenges to emotional problems, such as stress, anxiety and substance abuse.
 Some EAPs also offer legal and financial assistance.

 But, that’s just the tip of the iceberg.
-In addition to helping employees handle crises, today’s EAPs offer a comprehensive suite of services designed to support employees and their families, and help them navigate life’s milestones.
+In addition to helping employees handle crises, today’s EAPs promote work-life balance by offering a comprehensive suite of services designed to support employees and their families, and help them navigate life’s milestones.